-Ant-Man and The Wasp: Quantumania: Cast and plot as new MCU film is released
+Ant-Man and The Wasp: Quantumania: Meet the cast as MCU threequel lands on Disney+

 Here's everything you need to know about Paul Rudd's return as Marvel's tiniest superhero

 Watch the new trailer for Ant-Man and The Wasp: Quantumania

 The Marvel Cinematic Universe is expanding more than ever before, as Ant-Man and The Wasp heads into the Quantum Realm for its latest instalment.

 Paul Rudd is back in business as Scott Lang/Ant-Man, and Evangeline Lilly as his superhero partner The Wasp as they find themselves in over their heads more than ever before.